Table of Contents[Hide][Click to Show]

 Here’s why the little purple flower packs such a powerful punch:

 Lavender for Better Sleep

-There’s a reason lavender is used in so many of my DIY creations, such as Sleepytime Foot Spray, and Relaxing Pillow Spray.
+There’s a reason lavender is used in so many of my DIY creations.
 It is well known for its ability to relax the mind and improve quality of sleep.
 In one 2006 study, sleep-deprived college students inhaled either lavender or a placebo.
 Those who used lavender slept more soundly and felt more refreshed upon waking up.

 More study is needed to determine whether it is safe to use during breastfeeding (it’s generally not recommended at this time), but it’s exciting to see emerging research on how lavender might help women during the crucial postpartum time.
 Improving postpartum sleep (or what little we mothers get anyway) sounds like a worthy cause to me!

 On a similar note, many studies show interesting applications for lavender for memory, mood, and overall cognitive function.
 Just the odor of lavender seemed to help various test groups stay relaxed and focused when asked to do various stressful tasks, or improved their ability to recover feelings of wellbeing after exposure to stress.

 Researchers continue to examine the possibilities for lavender in the treatment of dementia, anxiety, depression, and various neurological disorders.

 (I don’t know if those symptoms bring this to mind for anyone else… but lavender’s soothing effects also make it great for managing PMS!)